PierreGode/Linux-Active-Directory-join-script/README.md

 home folder will be /home/myad.intra/you
 User name will be only set as "you" without /myad/you or you@myad.intra. just clean. this is to prevent complications for developers when building code after reboot just login with you AD acoount "you" and password... again.. no @ or / is needed, just "user"

+For best security.
+I restricted ssh to domain and administrator users. also clients will only allow login from assigned group ( hostnamesudoers )